 ICNMC aims to bring together researchers, scientists, engineers, and scholar students to exchange and share their experiences, new ideas, and research results about all aspects of Music Studies, and discuss the practical challenges encountered and the solutions adopted.

-March 14-15, 2020 Treviso - Italy
+March 26-27 2022 Treviso - Italy

-The University of Sheffield, UK
+University of Cambridge, UK

 Pamela Burnard is Professor of Arts, Creativities and Educations at the Faculty of Education, University of Cambridge (www.educ.cam.ac.uk/people/staff/Burnard/) where she Chairs the Arts and Creativities Research Group (https://www.educ.cam.ac.uk/research/groups/artsandcreativities/) and runs an online monthly seminar series called ‘Performing Research (see https://artsandcreativities.wordpress.com).
 She has published widely with 20 books and over 100 articles which advance the theory of multiple creativities across education sectors including early years, primary, secondary, further and higher education, through to creative and cultural industries.
 She is co-editor of the journal Thinking Skills and Creativity.
 Current funded projects include ‘Choices, Chances and Transitions around Creative Further and Higher Education’; ‘Diversifying Compositional Creativity using AI’; ‘Sculpting New Creativities in Primary Education’; and a meta-analysis of the culminative impact of ‘Contemporary Urban Musics for Inclusion Networks’ (CUMIN).
 She is a Fellow of the Royal Society of Arts (RSA) and the Chartered College of Teaching, UK.